awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-healthlake-fhirdatastore-kmsencryptionconfig.md

 ## Properties<a name="aws-properties-healthlake-fhirdatastore-kmsencryptionconfig-properties"></a>

 `CmkType`  <a name="cfn-healthlake-fhirdatastore-kmsencryptionconfig-cmktype"></a>
- The type of customer\-managed\-key\(CMK\) used for encyrption\.
+ The type of customer\-managed\-key\(CMK\) used for encryption\.
 The two types of supported CMKs are customer owned CMKs and Amazon owned CMKs\.
+For more information on CMK types, see [KmsEncryptionConfig](https://docs.aws.amazon.com/healthlake/latest/APIReference/API_KmsEncryptionConfig.html#HealthLake-Type-KmsEncryptionConfig-CmkType)\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)